 Two months ago today we waved goodbye to Big Daddy and pulled out of Washington.
 Today we pulled out of Orillia—1,140.8 nautical miles later—just as the sun broke through the scary clouds that weren’t quite scary enough to make us stay another day.
 Good call, because things cleared up nicely.

 In places, the Severn River looked a lot like places along the Trent River.
 Narrow, shallow, trees, etc. It looks serene, right?
 Mostly it is, but then you hit a lock.

 The big thing about the day—apart from our anniversary celebration—was arriving at Big Chute.
-This is where we’re forced to confess that you can’t actually boat—as in float in a vessel—around The Great Loop.
-However, you can travel by boat, since Parcs Canada makes everyone stay aboard as the boat sits on a rickety-looking railway cart.
-Basically you pull in over the submerged cart, they sling you up, and then after some 5 minutes of terror that rivals the terrorizingest ride Walt Disney could contrive—if he was still alive of course—they plunk you back in water.
-Misty Pearl is our only home now, so it will be even worse for us.
+This is where we’re finally forced to confess that you can’t actually boat—as in float in a vessel on water—around The Great Loop.
+That’s sort of an irrelevant truth, however, because you can in fact travel the whole thing by boat.
+Parcs Canada makes everyone stay aboard as the boat sits on a rickety-looking railway cart.
+Basically you pull in over the submerged cart, they sling you up, and then after some 5 minutes of terror that rivals the terrorizingest ride Walt Disney could contrive they plunk you back in water.
+Misty Pearl is our only home now, so it’ll be even worse for us if things go bad

 We finally saw a moose.